FarsetLabs/farsetlabs.github.io/about/ops_manual.md

 # Member Role
 ## Summary
 Members of the hackerspace are permitted access and use of the resources controlled by and shared within the space.
-This includes both equipment and resources directly owned and operated by Farset Labs the company, and equipment and resources donated by members (with per-donation terms attached to each item, primarily covered under the Hardware Donation Licence[LINK]).
+This includes both equipment and resources directly owned and operated by Farset Labs the company, and equipment and resources donated by members (with per-donation terms attached to each item, primarily covered under the [Hardware Donation Licence](hardware_donation_license.html).

 ## Membership Types
 There are currently four operational types of membership of the space.
 The lines between the levels are intentionally blurred to allow a common-sense assessment on the part of the member/prospective member of how much they are going to use the resources of the space.
 These levels are not there to restrict use of the space, but to provide a reasonable revenue stream for the ongoing growth of the Labs within the bounds of fair and reasonable use.